kxcrl/ravensaga/docs/terminology.md

 **1/1'** is read as "1 per 1 square" and will usually be encountered as an ability cost, where it means, for example, 1 Corruption for every 1 square of distance.

 All basic actions and effects that are the result of normal events are referred to as **Mundane**.
-All fantastic, mystical, or otherworldly effects are referenced as **Distortion**.
+All fantastic, mystical, or otherworldly effects are referred to as **Distortion**.
-If distortion is expressly damaging or destructive, it is referred to as **Corruption**.
+When distortion damages organic things (characters, creatures, and nature), harming them in ways they have trouble healing, it is referred to as **Corruption**.
-Someone who practices sorcery may experience distortion reverberating through a wall as they witness strange effects in an underground room.
+Someone who practices sorcery may sense Distortion reverberating through a wall as they witness strange effects in an underground room.
-They may then experience Corruption within their own body by attempting to control it.
+They may then experience Corruption as their body burns and warps while they attempt to channel and control it.

 Throughout your adventure, you will lose **HP** and gain temporary **Corruption**.
 Both recover at the rate of 1 point per hour (every 6 turns).
 Many other things may cause damage directly to your Attributes.
 These heal at 1 point per day.
 Any points of Corruption beyond your character's Corruption Threshold instantly become permanent.
 These points are never reduced unless by exceptional means.
 Whenever a character gains permanent Corruption, they must pass a Resolute check or take that much damage.
 If this reduces their HP to 0 or less, they are consumed.